Mirava

 Managing Prices Across Multiple Markets

 Handling prices across platforms like iOS, Android, and web comes with its own set of challenges.
 Each platform has unique pricing tiers, currency formats, and local regulations to consider.
 This level of complexity often overwhelms developers, leading many to default to a single global price.
-Unfortunately, this one-size-fits-all approach can hurt conversions in up to 80% of markets[1].
+Unfortunately, this one-size-fits-all approach can hurt conversions across many markets where the price is misaligned with local purchasing power.

-Because of these challenges, some developers avoid adjusting regional pricing altogether.
-Kenji Watanabe, Co-Founder of Lingora, admitted:
+Because of these challenges, some developers avoid adjusting regional pricing altogether, treating it as too much work to be worth the effort.

 These operational hurdles often lead to costly pricing mistakes.